 In 2016, US 17 was widened and converted to full freeway from I-64/464 southwest across the Elizabeth River to VA 165, eliminating the drawbridge and instead having a toll high rise bridge.

 There are significant segments of 6+ lanes on US 17 in Newport News on Jefferson Ave; also in Stafford County

 The remaining 2-lane segments are: I-64 to VA 196; Nanesmond River bridge; Chuckatuck Creek bridge; US 301 to US 1; I-66 to US 50

 Posted: Fully posted; US 17 NB is not posted past I-81

-As of 2009 cutouts remain in Winchester and 1 cutout is still up in Tappahannock at SR 657.
+Winchester cutouts replaced about 2010 and 1 cutout is still up in Tappahannock at SR 657 as of 2021.
 Yorktown cutouts disappeared in mid-2000s.

 In the early 90s there were error VA 17 shields on VA 134 NB.

 For many years there have been erroneous US 17 Bypass shields on the US 1 Fredericksburg bypass in the vicinity of VA 3.